 While all of this has resulted in a lot of excitement around Eddystone beacons, there is also a fair amount of confusion among agencies on how Eddystone works and why it is a great tool for proximity marketing.

 Our recent webinar – ‘How Eddystone Can Be The Most Powerful Tool For Digital Agencies in 2017‘, was aimed to help businesses do just that.
-Our in-house Senior Marketer, Neha Mallik, kick-started the webinar by discussing in detail about the basics of Eddystone beacons – what they are, and how they work.
-She then digged deep into a few common Eddystone use cases and the details of successful beacon campaigns that were run by brands using the Beaconstac platform.
+Our in-house Senior Marketer, Neha Mallik, kick-started the webinar by discussing in detail the basics of Eddystone beacons – what they are, and how they work.
+She then dug deep into a few common Eddystone use cases and the details of successful beacon campaigns that were run by brands using the Beaconstac platform.
 Later Kshitij Deo, Lead Engineer at MobStac took the audience through a live demo on how they could set up an Eddystone campaign from scratch on the Beaconstac platform.
 In the end, Neha answered some very interesting questions that we received from our attendees during the course of the session.

 If you are planning an Eddystone beacon pilot, take a look at Beaconstac, that includes everything you need to kickstart your campaign in under 15 minutes.
 Using Beaconstac you can set up your own campaign, without a developer’s help!